abhisheksanghai/abhisheksanghai.github.io/_drafts/2019-08-10-logistic-regression.md

 Eg - Event is Rolling a dice and getting a 4.
 There is total 6 faces on the dice with numbers 1 to 6 on it.
 So, favourable outcome is when we get 4 i.e. 1 case and total possible outcomes is 6.
 This means, P(4 on dice) = 1/6.

-There are some terms that one should be aware of when discussing probability.
+Now, there are some terms that one should be aware of when discussing probability.

 1. Exhaustive Events - The set of events that forms the sample space i.e. no event can take place outside this set.